ubuntu/grubzfs-testsuite/README.md

 ### Dangerous mode

 Some tests need to move utilities outside of the user's `$PATH` before restoring them.
 As we are tempering the system, those tests are skipped by default.
 The command line option `-dangerous` will run them.

+## Mock rebuild conditions

+We are using mocks (sources are in the `cmd/` directory) and rebuild them each time you run tests.
+If this directory isn't available, we assume there is a `mocks` subdirectory, with one subdirectory for each mocks.
+.
+This is mostly used when building a test binary while not shipping the source in a binary package.